What if your business partner died tonight?

 - Premiums may be lower than the cost of repaying the loan interest.

 Whatever option is best for you, it helps to have all the facts before making a decision.
-Your legal and tax advisors, along with a qualified insurance professionals can help you create an arrangement that best fits your needs.
+Your legal and tax advisors, along with qualified insurance professionals, can help you create an arrangement that best fits your needs.